 You can download a copy of the marriage licence application from here or at the Service Ontario website.
 Hard copies also available at Town Hall.

 The Clerk’s department is responsible for the coordination and management of the municipal elections.
-In accordance with the Municipal Elections Act, every four years the City Clerk as Returning Officer, conducts elections all community offices.
-The next municipal election is slated for Fall 2018.
+In accordance with the Municipal Elections Act, every four years the Town Clerk as Returning Officer, conducts elections all community offices.
+The next municipal election is slated for Fall 2022.

-The following links take you to results from the 2014 election.
+The following buttons take you to results from the 2018 election.
 Download the files below to review the last election for the Town of Cochrane.

 QUANTITY OF ELECTORAL REPRESENTATIVES